Homeschool Math That's Fun,

 Hi, I'm Sonya.

 I'm not anything special.
 I don't have magic powers.
 I don't even have a long list of credentials that scream, "Hey - take a course from me."
-I'm just a homeschooling mom who has spent the better part of the last decade trying to figure out exactly why we have a math problem and what we can do to fix it.
+I'm just a homeschooling mom who has spent over a decade trying to figure out exactly why we have a math problem and what we can do to fix it.

 I'd almost given up when I found base ten blocks and Caleb Gattegno's work which led me to other brilliant math educators.
 Then, I spent 5 years figuring out how to take what I've learned and help other parents who find themselves in the same boat I was in.